samsquire/ideas4/README.md

 I want my CPU intensive code to be isolated from other CPU intensive code and my IO code to be isolated too.

+The problem with NodeJS is that the Javascript event loop is single threaded and your callbacks cannot execute in parallel.
+This idea is a solution to this problem.

 We can use the LMAX disruptor pattern and dynamic thread pools for efficient processing.

 We want to handle multiple consumers and multiple producers.
 And scale by adding more of each.

-We map the synchronous code to a tree of disruptors each independently monitoring an event qeueue.
+We map the synchronous code to a tree of disruptors each independently monitoring an event queue ring buffer.

 When an IO event or CPU completion event comes in, we generate an event that needs to be processed.
 This is written to the ring buffer for events down the chain of that destination type.